 Some artists offer one size, while other artists will offer multiple sizes.
 If you are new to selling reproductions at craft fairs, you might want to start with an 11 x 14-inch size.

-If you see that one reproduction is selling better than others, you might want to consider offering multiple sizes and greeting cards.
-The best way to go about doing this is to take a percentage of the sales and reinvest in the different sizes for the next art show.
+If you see that one reproduction sells better than others, you might consider offering multiple sizes and greeting cards.
+The best way to do this is to take a percentage of the sales and reinvest in the different sizes for the next art show.